We haven’t really done an update blog in a while.

-This is after-all the first time we’ve ever heard of this guy!
+This is after all the first time we’ve ever heard of this guy!
 At the time we were sitting in a rental car in Arkansas.
 SO!
-I transfered the link from my phone to the mainscreen of the car, kept the seat-belt on and watched!
-The review of my site the man was super-nice about the content we put up here.
+I transferred the link from my phone to the main screen of the car, kept the seat-belt on, and watched!
+In the review of my site, the man was super-nice about the content we put up here.
 So thank you very much for being the first man to conduct a blog review on our site.

 Also, the whole thing Muta said about people saying we aren’t tracking them.
 We even liked that.
 A little paranoia is good; Especially if your rocking through the ToR/Onion networks.
 You shouldn’t trust anything some rando blogger has to say and investigate yourself if they really ARE tracking you the end-user.
 Then you could call them out on it!

 Now, if you wish to visit the YouTube video talking about my blog you can click right here.
 We took the liberty of time-indexing to the point he begins talking about us so you can skip the horrors of rotting meat.

 Is it normal practice to do a reaction video when someone does a video about you?
 Is that YouTube Etiquette?
 Leave in the comments below.
 We always love to hear about any input people may have about us.
 Even if you aren’t a high-powered video creator it’s cool!
 You can just drop us a line in contact us or comment below.

 While we’re talking about videos and streaming content to you the listener this would probably be a good time to make an announcement on how we’re handing videos both all videos in the past and all of the videos into the future.

 We’re killing MP4 support.